splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-pingdom-integration.rst

 In VictorOps
 ============

 In VictorOps, select **Integrations** *>>* **Pingdom (Webhook)**

 If the integration has not yet been enabled, click the *Enable Integration* button to generate your endpoint URL as seen below.
 Be sure to replace the “$routing_key” section with the actual routing key you intend to use.
 It is essential that you replace what you see here with the actual routing key you intend to use.
 Everything after the final forward slash must be replaced with you your key.
 For example, assuming a routing_key value of “database”:

 ………36437/**$routing_key** ==>  ……..36437/**database**

 .. image:: /_images/spoc/Screen_Shot_2019-10-09_at_11_47_13_AM.png

 Routing keys in VictorOps can be set up and associated by clicking on *Settings >> Route Keys.*

 For more information on routing keys and best practices, click `HERE <https://help.victorops.com/knowledge-base/routing-keys/>`__.

 In Pingdom
 ==========

-Select “Integrations” from the menu bar on the left, click the “Integrations” option, then click “Add integration”.
+Select “Integrations” from the menu bar on the left, click the “Integrations” option,then click “Add integration”.

 In the *Add Integration* window, use the drop-down menu for *Type* to select *Webhook*.
 Give the webhook a name and paste in the webhook URL provided by VictorOps.
 Be sure to replace the “$routing_key” section with your actual `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`__.
 Finally, click *Save Integration*.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-11.48.22-AM.png

 When creating or editing checks, scroll to the bottom of the settings to select the new integration you have just added.
 It is not necessary to include any alerting actions for the webhook to function.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-11.52.47-AM.png